OpenGATE/opengate/docs/source/user_guide.rst

   print('Volume types :', sim.dump_volume_types())

-The return of :code:`add_volume` is a Python Box (a dict).
+The return of :code:`add_volume` is a :code:`UserInfo` (can be view as a dict).
 All volumes must have a material ('G4_AIR' by default) and a mother ('World' by default).
 Volumes must follow a hierarchy like volumes in Geant4.

-See 'test7_volumes.py' file for more details.
+See 'test007_volumes.py' file for more details.

 Sources